Skip to main content

 Bridgetown plugins can provide commands for the bridgetown executable.

-Simply subclass Thor in your plugin and use a registration block to notify Bridgetown how to include your command.
 Commands are written in a command [subcommand] format, so if your base command is river, your logic will be contained within one or more subcommands:

 bridgetown river # outputs a help message about the available subcommands